ksh168/Machine-Learning-projects/README.md

-# ML
+# Machine Learning Projects
-Some ML practice projects
+This repository contains some Machine Learning practice projects Do check them out.